yixianwang/yixian-site/content/notes/finra.md

 - Multithreading in java
 - How do you handle global exception
 - If you have try and finally block without catch block, can you execute it
-- What is springbootapplication annotation
+- What is SpringBoot application annotation
 - What is java reflection
 - Where did you use reflection
 - What are reasons you used reflection